-Jack Grynberg, an individual, has filed actions against a number of companies, including the Company, now transferred to the U.S. District Court for the District of Wyoming, for damages for mis-measurement of gas volumes and Btu content, resulting in lower royalties to mineral interest owners.
+Jack Grynberg, an individual, filed actions for damages against a number of companies, including the Company, now transferred to the U.S. District Court for the District of Wyoming, alleging mis-measurement of gas volumes and Btu content, resulting in lower royalties to mineral interest owners.
 On October 20, 2006, the District Judge adopted in part the earlier recommendation of the Special Master in the case and ordered the dismissal of the case against the Company.
-Grynberg is appealing that action.
+Grynberg is appealing that action to the Tenth Circuit Court of Appeals.
+Grynberg's opening brief was filed on July 31, 2007.
 A similar action, known as the Will Price litigation, also has been filed against a number of companies, including the Company, in U.S. District Court for the District of Kansas.
 The Company is currently awaiting the decision of the trial judge on the defendants' motion to dismiss the Will Price action.
 The Company believes that its measurement practices conformed to the terms of its FERC gas tariff, which was filed with and approved by FERC.
 As a result, the Company believes that it has meritorious defenses to these lawsuits (including FERC-related affirmative defenses, such as the filed rate/tariff doctrine, the primary/exclusive jurisdiction of FERC, and the defense that the Company complied with the terms of its tariff) and will continue to vigorously defend against them, including any appeal from the dismissal of the Grynberg case.
 The Company does not believe the outcome of these cases will have a material adverse effect on its consolidated financial position, results of operations or cash flows.